microsoft/azure-spring-boot/azure-spring-boot-samples/azure-keyvault-secrets-spring-boot-sample/README.md

 ```
 Save the displayed Key Vault uri for later use.

-- Set secret in Azure KeyVault by using Azure CLI or via Azure Portal.
+- Set secret in Azure Key Vault by using Azure CLI or via Azure Portal.
 You can use the following az cli commands:
 ```bash
 az keyvault secret set --name spring-datasource-url --value jdbc:mysql://localhost:3306/moviedb --vault-name <your_keyvault_name>